Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Introduction

-Specifically, for the GC mark information, we introduce a novel marked PCP framework by modeling the GC marks as a mixture distribution based on the cluster assignment of observed points in PCP.
-Notably, parallel to the conception of this work, \cite{bu2023inferring} applied a similar idea to infer the HIV transmission patterns.
-This parallel application underscores the versatility and broad applicability of our marked PCP framework across various disciplines.
+Specifically, for the GC mark information, we introduce a novel marked PCP framework by modeling the GC marks as a mixture distribution based on the cluster assignment of observed points in the PCP.\@ Notably, parallel to the conception of this work, \cite{bu2023inferring} applied a similar idea to infer HIV transmission patterns.
+The application here demonstrates the versatility and applicability of the marked PCP framework in various disciplines.

-To conduct inference, we design a bespoke blocked-Gibbs adaptive spatial birth-death-move Markov chain Monte-Carlo (MCMC) algorithm based on the algorithm proposed by \cite{moller2005} and the adaptive MCMC by \citep{Haario_2001, roberts2009}.
-The use of adaptive MCMC maintains the well-mixing of the MCMC, and our specially designed proposal distributions for the spatial birth-death-move update also improves the mixing performance over the original ones in \cite{moller2005}.
+To conduct inference, we design a bespoke blocked-Gibbs adaptive Metropolis birth-death-move Markov chain Monte-Carlo (MCMC) algorithm based on the adaptive Metropolis algorithm by \citep{Haario_2001, roberts2009} and the algorithm proposed by \cite{moller2005}.
+The use of this adaptive Metropolis scheme and our tailored proposal distributions for the birth-death-move update ensure good mixing of the chains.

-We test our proposed models fitted by our MCMC algorithm on real GC data obtained from a \textit{HST} imaging survey, which includes previously confirmed UDGs.
-To evaluate our models against LGCP, we develop a new overall performance assessment tool inspired by the ROC curve \citep{FAWCETT2006}.
-Traditional ROC curve is not suited for our problem since we do not have the spatial boolean reference map required by ROC analysis \citep{Li2022}.
-Our adaptation, a $3$D-``ROC'' curve, overcomes this limitation by only requiring the known locations of confirmed UDGs, while preserving the interpretability and functionality of the original ROC curve.
+We test our proposed models on data that include known UDGs; we fit our MCMC algorithm on the real GC data obtained from a \textit{HST} imaging survey.
+To compare our proposed models against LGCP, we develop a new overall performance assessment tool inspired by the ROC curve \citep{FAWCETT2006}.
+The traditional ROC curve is not suitable because we do not have the required spatial Boolean reference map \citep{Li2022}.
+Our adaptation, a $3$D-``ROC'' curve, overcomes this limitation by only requiring the known point locations of confirmed UDGs, while preserving the interpretability and functionality of the original ROC curve.

-The paper is organized as follows: Section \ref{sec:data} and \ref{sec:method} describes the data and the modeling methodology respectively.
-Section \ref{sec:inf_est} introduces our MCMC algorithm as well as our performance assessment tool.
-Section \ref{sec:da} presents the data analysis results from fitting our models to the \textit{HST} data.
-Section \ref{sec:conclusion} provides conclusions and future directions of research.
+The paper is organized as follows: \cref{sec:data} and \cref{sec:method} describe the data and the modeling methodology respectively. \cref{sec:inf_est} introduces our MCMC algorithm as well as our performance assessment tool. \cref{sec:da} presents the data analysis results from fitting our models to the \textit{HST} data. \cref{sec:conclusion} provides conclusions and future directions of research.